 - Dry mouth, which is caused by irritation or damage to your salivary glands.
 This is rare with smaller doses of radioactive iodine.
 Dry mouth can occur right after treatment or it can occur for several months to a year after treatment.
 Drink plenty of liquids, as instructed.
 Sucking on sour hard candy after your treatment can help.

 - Changes in taste caused by irritation of your taste buds.
 You may notice that food tastes salty or metallic after your treatment.
 This is temporary and usually goes away within 8 weeks after your treatment.
 Try foods with different flavors to ensure you are getting the nutrition you need.

 In very rare cases, the treatment can cause enough swelling to make it hard to breathe.
 This is a serious condition.
 If you have trouble breathing, go to your nearest hospital emergency room immediately.
-Have them call your immediately doctor at Memorial Sloan Kettering Cancer Center (MSK).Back to top
+Have them call your immediately doctor at Memorial Sloan Kettering (MSK).Back to top

 Follow-up Care After Your Treatment

 About 1 week after your treatment, you will return to Nuclear Medicine.
 You will have a scan to see where the radioactive iodine was taken up in your body.
 You will get an appointment card before you go home.
 Call 212-639-6652 if you have any questions about the scan.

 - Order other scans based on your healthcare needs.

 - Order blood tests to see if the dose of your thyroid medication needs to be changed.

 After your first follow-up appointment, you will need to make a follow-up appointment for 6 months later.

 At MSK, care doesn’t end after active treatment.
 The Resources for Life After Cancer (RLAC) Program is for patients and their families who have finished treatment.
 This program has many services, including support groups, seminars, workshops, support groups, counseling on life after treatment, and help with insurance and employment issues.
 For more information, call 646-888-8106.Back to top